Yousefeslam214/Yousefeslam214/README.md

 - ⏭️ Next Technologies I am looking forward to learning are React, and node js.
 - 😄 I’m passionate about Frond End development and really enjoy working on all aspects of a project from start to finish.
 My interest mostly lies in the Front End and React
 -
-notion linux c c++ js html css shell script
+notion Linux c c++ js html css shell script SQL MySQL DevOps network data-structure oop clean-code betty-style pycodestyle